menascii/PoliticalPartyClassifier/README.md

 Predicts political party leaning of hashtags using most recent tweets.

-      Enter a twitter hashtag to predict the political leaning of the topic.
+      Enter a twitter hashtag to predict the political leaning of the topic using most recent tweets.
       A political party prediction is displayed onto the screen.

  Predicts political party leaning of any word or phrase enetered using most recent tweets.

-      Enter a twitter hashtag to predict the political leaning of the topic.
+      Enter a any words or phrase to predict the political leaning of the topic using most recent tweets.
       A political party prediction is displayed onto the screen.